tud-hri/joan/README.md

 Widget that handles all communication with the sensodrive wheel, utilizes the PCANBasic library made by PEAK-SYSTEMS.
 Widget also shows current state of the wheel.

+### modules.template.widget.feedbackcontroller.py
+Widget that contains the different controllers that can be used for the car in the carsimulation, communicates with steeringcommunication the torques that should be inputted on the wheel.
+Has an empty 'Basecontroller' class of which added arbitratry controllers will inherit.
+This makes sure that we always calculate the selected controller values and send these to steeringcommunication.

 <br>
 For now main.py is an early versions of how the program might work. <br>